Theta correspondence and the Borisov-Gunnells relations: Integral over modular caps and modular symbols

 \section{Integral over modular caps and modular symbols}

-The next goal will be to compute the image of modular caps and modular symbols under this theta lift.
-Using the isomorphism $H_1(Y;\Z) \simeq \Ccal(\Z) \oplus \Mcal \Scal_0(\Z)$, we can then express the lift of a cycle $\Zcal$ as a linear combination of lifts of caps and modulars symbols.
+The next goal is to compute the image of modular caps and modular symbols under the theta lift $\Ecal$.
+Using the decomposition of a cycle $\Zcal$ with respect to the isomorphism $H_1(Y;\C) \simeq \Ccal(\C) \oplus \Mcal \Scal_0(\C)$, together with \eqref{stokes}, we can then express the lift of a cycle $\Zcal$ as a linear combination of lifts of caps and modulars symbols.
+In order to do that, we need to show that $\Ecal_{1,0}(z,\tau)$ extends to $\overline{\HH}$, in the sense of Definition \ref{definition extension}.